fandango-fuzzer/fandango/docs/Regexes.md

 ## Regular Expressions vs. Grammars

 :::{margin}
-If it weren't for some regular expression features such as _backreferences_ (check out what `(?P=name)` does), the context-free grammars would be a strict superset of regular expressions - anything that can be expressed in a regular expression can also be expressed in an equivalent grammar.
+In theory, context-free grammars are a strict _superset_ of regular expressions - any language that can be expressed in a regular expression can also be expressed in an equivalent grammar.
+Practical implementations of regular expressions break this hierarchy by introducing some features such as _backreferences_ (check out what `(?P=name)` does), which cannot be expressed in grammars.
 :::

 In many cases, a grammar can be replaced by a regular expression and vice versa.